orkes-io/docs/docs/codelab/helloworld5.md

 }

-## What should we do in each task?
+## What should we do in each case?

 In each "case" of the switch, we'll call a [Set variable task](/content/docs/reference-docs/set-variable-task) to set a variable named ```message```.

-For example the morning task might be:
+For example the morning task will be:

 ```
    {